evmar/jjtut/jj.md

 Users coming to jj from another version control system might raise an eyebrow
 here: in jj, your commit history is generally freely editable.
 In case of making mistakes, jj has powerful undo functionality that we'll get to later.
-When working with Git, jj (by default) won't let you edit commits that (to a first approximation) exist in remote branches already.
+(When working with Git, jj has additional functionailty related to not accidentally rewriting commits from remote branches; we'll get to it later.)

 ### Jumping around in history